steelinside/rel-nofollow-checkbox/README.md

-# Rel Nofollow Checkbox
+# Fancy Links

-This is a simple WordPress plugin to add a checkbox in the insert/edit link popup for including `nofollow` attribute.
+This plugin allows you to add class to yuor links in Wordpress Visual Editor.

 Compatible with **WordPress v4.0.1**.